markhilton/firebase-logs-mcp-server/README.md

 ### Claude Code doesn't see the server

 1. Verify the server is installed globally: `npm list -g firebase-logs-mcp-server`
-2. Check the Claude Code configuration file for syntax errors
+2. Check the Claude Code configuration file (`~/.claude/claude.json`) for syntax errors
-3. Ensure the path in `FIREBASE_LOG_PATH` is absolute, not relative
+3. If using `FIREBASE_LOG_PATH`, ensure it's an absolute path for Claude Desktop, or relative to your project for Claude Code
 4. Restart Claude Code after configuration changes

 ## Environment Variables

-- `FIREBASE_LOG_PATH`: Path to the Firebase emulator log file (default: `./emulator-debug.log`)
+- `FIREBASE_LOG_PATH`: Path to the Firebase emulator log file (default: `./emulator-debug.log` in the current working directory)
+  - **Claude Code**: Usually not needed - defaults to your project directory
+  - **Claude Desktop**: Required - must be an absolute path to the log file

 ## Contributing